AgileVentures/av-static-website/source/blog_articles/2016-10-04-anatomy-of-a-question.html.markdown

 * [https://www.quora.com/Is-there-an-open-source-alternative-to-StackOverflow-I-can-use-for-internal-Q-A](https://www.quora.com/Is-there-an-open-source-alternative-to-StackOverflow-I-can-use-for-internal-Q-A)

 End of the day I think it's the interactive dynamic between developers asking each other questions in the context of a pull request, in the slack channel, that's key; learning in context.
-AgileVentures is a safe space to submit PRs and get supportative feedback - at least that's my vision and ultimately our special sauce :-)
+AgileVentures is a safe space to submit PRs and get supportive feedback - at least that's my vision and ultimately our special sauce :-)